salgadorw/RWS.Dapr.Sample/README.md

 # Dapr Sample Rafael Willwohl Salgado

 The solution has 4 projects that help to apply the DDD with clean architecture and solid principles.
-It's using Dapr cache store, so to run it please install the Dapr CLI https://docs.dapr.io/getting-started/install-dapr-cli/
+It's using the Dapr cache store, so to run it please install the Dapr CLI https://docs.dapr.io/getting-started/install-dapr-cli/

 # Assumptions